Who and what gets recognized in peer recognition

 \subsection{Gender bias in peer recognition}

 Other studies have probed ``actual" peer recognition, rather than perceived recognition, by asking students to nominate peers they believe are strong in their science course~\cite{grunspan2016,salehi2019,bloodhart2020,sundstrom2022perceptions}.
 We use the term ``actual" recognition to mean a measure of how much others recognize an individual as a physics person, though the others may not have indicated that recognition to the individual, necessarily.
-These studies largely draw on quantitative methods of social network analysis to determine the extent to which a gender bias exists in students' nominations~\cite{grunspan2016,salehi2019,sundstrom2022perceptions}, finding mixed results.
+These studies largely draw on quantitative methods of social network analysis to determine the extent to which a gender bias exists in students' nominations of strong peers~\cite{grunspan2016,salehi2019,sundstrom2022perceptions}, finding mixed results.
 Grunspan and colleagues~\cite{grunspan2016}, for example, examined three offerings of an introductory biology course (the second in the course sequence) for first-year students.
-They observed that men received significantly more nominations as strong in the course material than women in all three offerings.
-Bloodhart and colleagues~\cite{bloodhart2020} observed a similar gender bias in peer recognition across many introductory physics and life science courses for first-year students.
-Salehi and colleagues~\cite{salehi2019}, however, found no gender bias in student nominations of strong peers in either of two offerings of a mechanical engineering course taken by second and third-year students.
+They observed that men disproportionately under-nominated women, while women proportionately nominated men and women, as strong in the course material in all three offerings.
+Bloodhart and colleagues~\cite{bloodhart2020} observed a similar gender bias in peer recognition across many introductory physics courses for first-year students, but found that women also disproportionately under-nominated women as strong in the course material.
+In the same study, researchers found that men proportionately nominated both men and women, but women disproportionately over-nominated other women, as strong in introductory life sciences courses for first-year students.
+Salehi and colleagues~\cite{salehi2019}, however, found no gender bias in either men's or women's nominations of strong peers across two offerings of a mechanical engineering course taken by second and third-year students.